Factbox: Britain's insulin providers prepare for Brexit fallout

 LONDON (Reuters) - With Britain sourcing the vast majority of the insulin needed by its 1 million diabetics from overseas, its biggest providers have had to restructure their supply chains in case a chaotic Brexit disrupts the normal arteries of trade.

-Below are some of the steps Novo Nordisk, Eli Lilly and Sanofi have taken to prepare for Britain’s departure from the European Union on Oct.
+Below are some of the steps Novo Nordisk (NOVOb.CO), Eli Lilly (LLY.N) and Sanofi (SASY.PA) have taken to prepare for Britain’s departure from the European Union on Oct.
 31.

 - All three firms have increased the amount of insulin they are holding inside the country in case a no-deal Brexit leads to customs checks and lengthy delays at Britain’s biggest ports of Dover and Folkestone.